easyp-tech/site/docs/guide/cli/package-manager/package-manager.md

 EasyP is a versatile tool designed for working with proto files.
 In this section, we will focus on its capabilities as a package manager, which significantly simplifies the management of proto dependencies in your projects.

 Key features of the EasyP package manager:
-- Proto Dependency Management: Quickly add, update, and delete proto file dependencies in your project.
+- `Proto` Dependency Management: Quickly add, update, and delete proto file dependencies in your project.
-- YAML-Based Configuration: Package settings are managed via convenient and understandable YAML files.
+- `YAML-Based` Configuration: Package settings are managed via convenient and understandable YAML files.
 - Flexibility and Version Control: Support for using Git tags and full commit hashes to specify exact module versions.
-- 'go get' Principle: The easyp mod download command operates on the same principle as 'go get' in Go, allowing any Git repository to be used as a package.
+- `go get` Principle: The EasyP mod download command operates on the same principle as `go get` in Go, allowing any Git repository to be used as a package.

 ## Usage